World War II veteran shares training experience

 “I thank God that I didn’t have to go into the war zone,” said Cummings.

-And at 100 years old, with 75 year happy marriage, he added that he’s thankful for the life he’s lived.
+And at 100 years old, with a 75-year happy marriage, he added that he’s thankful for the life he’s lived.

 “I never thought I’d live this long and I never thought I’d be married that long, but the good lord must be taking care of us,” said Cummings.